 8 – Cirque du Soleil

 The new Cirque du Soleil show, Drawn to Life, is sure to draw crowds when it opens (the opening date is unknown).
-This collaboration between Cirque du Soleil, Walt Disney Animation Studios and Walt Disney Imagineering will open in 2020.
+This collaboration between Cirque du Soleil, Walt Disney Animation Studios and Walt Disney Imagineering has been delayed, but should still open.
 This new show follows the story of Julie, a courageous and determined girl who discovers an unexpected gift left by her late father: an unfinished animation piece.
 Guided by a surprising pencil, she embarks on an inspiring quest sprinkled with her Disney childhood memories.
 Through this journey, she learns to imagine new possibilities and animate the story of her future.
 We can’t wait to check it out.

 7 – Splitsville